dermil/js-calculator/README.md

     -~~Can make a number negative from positive or vice versa~~

--Transitionary Functions between states (?)
+-Transitionary Functions between states (?)\

     I don't know what this would specifically be called but it refers to things such as the initial '0' value being replaced entirely when a new number is inputted.
     Or when a new number is being inputted by the user, the old number and value getting replaced after recieving the new input.
 Those sort of transitions.

-    -When inputting a number from the initial state, the 0 in the calculator is replaced in the display.
-    -When inputting a new number after applying an operator, the previousValue is replaced in the display.
-    -When displaying the newly found solution, the previous Operator will not be visible.
+    -~~When inputting a number from the initial state, the 0 in the calculator is replaced in the display~~ -~~When inputting a new number after applying an operator, the previousValue is replaced in the display~~ -When displaying the newly found solution, the previous Operator will not be visible.

 ### Looks
--Everything
-## Available Scripts

-In the project directory, you can run:
+Pretty much everything about the looks has changed significantly to act very similarly to the current default Windows 10 Calculator.
+Some things, such as the debug values and height need to change once all functionality is complete!

+### Version Notes
+This current, most recent version has had a lot of changes to the way subtraction works for the sake of completing the FCC tests.
+Most, if not all of these will be reverted and merge into the main branch once the tests can be passed!

+The details of the changes are:

+    -The subtraction(-) button will trigger the toggleNegative() function if performed immediately after any other operator, as is required from the FCC tests
+    -The toggleNegative() script will now affect either the displayed currentValue or the displayed currentOperator depending on the button used to toggle it
+    -The performOperators() function had to also be changed and now has a regex test on the currentOperator based on the changes above

 ### `npm start`

 Runs the app in the development mode.\